Everything You Need to Know About the Short-Haired Australian Shepherd

 Is There Such a Thing As a Short-Haired Australian Shepherd?

-They are intelligent, active, and loyal dogs.
-This dog breed is also considered a natural herder and excels at tasks such as rounding up livestock and controlling crowds.
+Like all other Australian Shepherds, they are intelligent, active, and loyal dogs.
+This dog breed is also considered a natural herder.
+It excels at tasks such as rounding up livestock and controlling crowds.

-You can anticipate significant diversity in appearance whenever a breed is descended from many similar but different-looking dogs.
+Significant diversity in appearance is expected when a breed is descended from many similar but different-looking dogs.

 How Rare Are Short-Haired Aussies?

-A short-haired Australian Shepherd is not particularly rare but is not as common as its long-haired counterparts.
+A short-haired Australian Shepherd is not particularly rare.
+That said, it is not as common as its long-haired counterparts.

-As a result, it may be difficult to distinguish a real short-haired Aussie for the first time.
+As a result, it may be difficult to distinguish a real short-haired Aussie from a general Australian Shepherd puppy.
 It will become evident only after the dog reaches adulthood and retains its short fur.

 How Do Short-Haired Australian Shepherds Look Like?

 The Australian Shepherd with a short coat looks like its longer-haired counterpart.
-Its less fluffy, flatter, and shorter dog fur sets it apart than usual.
+The only thing that sets it apart is its less fluffy, flatter, and shorter dog fur.

 Its coat color is usually a mix of black, red, red merle, or blue merle.
 However, its coat can also be bicolor or tricolor.

-According to the American Kennel Club, a short-haired Australian Shepherd is a medium-sized dog, standing 18-23 inches tall and weighing 40 to 65 pounds.
+According to the American Kennel Club, a short-haired Australian Shepherd is a medium-sized dog.
+It stands 18-23 inches tall and weighs 40 to 65 pounds.

 Like those Aussies with long coats, it has a well-proportioned, compact body and strong legs.
 Its bone structure suits its physical activity.